Electoral Carlism (Restoration): Personalities

 Three times there were two generations serving as Carlist MPs.
-Chronologically first are the Ortiz de Zarate father and son, Ramon and Enrique, both representing the Alavese Vitoria in the 19th century.
+Chronologically first are the Ortiz de Zarate father and son, Ramón and Enrique, both representing the Alavese Vitoria in the 19th century.
 Then come the Ampuero father and son, José María and José Joaquín, from Durango.
 The Dominguez father and son, Tomas and Tomás, stood for the Navarrese district of Aoiz.
 There are only 5 cases of individuals serving in the parliament before and after the Third Carlist War.
 Some of the politicians who started their deputy career during Restoration served in the Cortes until the late 1960s, the best known case being this of Esteban Bilbao, the future president of the Francoist quasi-parliament; his first and his last days in the legislative are spanned by the time distance of 49 years.

 There were cases of Carlist deputies acquiring their seat with no competition during the elections.
 They were most frequent in Navarre (8 times), where periodically in Estella and Aoiz districts potential counter-candidates acknowledged Carlist supremacy and did not even bother to compete, though sporadically the notorious Article 29 was applied also elsewhere (e.g. in favor of Senante in the Guipuzcoan Azpeitia or in favor of Llosas Badia in the Catalan Olot).
 Joaquín Llorens recorded the most triumphant victory, conquering 99,51% of votes cast in 1907.
 None of the studies consulted offers any detailed and systematic personal profiling.
 The information available suggests that Carlist deputies were usually landowners, lawyers, academics and journalists, with rather few entrepreneurs, officials and military men.
 Most of them commenced the Cortes career in their 30s.